hudmont/xbindkeys-xinput/README.md

   make

 # Configuration

 The configuration is taken care of in the file called
 	"$HOME/.xbindkeysrc.scm"

-You can have a default file with the --defaults option:
+A default configuration file is supplied: xbindkeysrc.scm.

-	xbindkeys --defaults
+Copy that to the default location and edit it as you see fit.

 The semicolon(;) symbol may be used anywhere for comments.